MicrosoftDocs/visualstudio-docs/docs/msbuild/how-to-build-the-same-source-files-with-different-options.md

 ---
 title: Build the same source files with different options
-description: Create different MSBuild build configurations so you can build the same source files with different options in Visual Studio. ms.date: 11/04/2016 ms.topic: conceptual
+description: Create different MSBuild build configurations so you can build the same source files with different options. ms.date: 11/04/2016 ms.topic: conceptual
 helpviewer_keywords: